eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 The fastest way to install Eclipse Che for Codewind is to use the `chectl` CLI.
 Perform the following:

-1. Install the `chectl` CLI tool. see [Installing the chectl management tool](https://www.eclipse.org/che/docs/che-7/installing-the-chectl-management-tool/).
+1. Install the `chectl` CLI tool.
+See [Installing the chectl management tool](https://www.eclipse.org/che/docs/che-7/installing-the-chectl-management-tool/).

 2. Download the [codewind-checluster.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.11.0/setup/install_che/che-operator/codewind-checluster.yaml) file.
- - **note:** You can modify this file, but leave the `spec.server.cheWorkspaceClusterRole` field set to `eclipse-codewind` and the `spec.storage.preCreateSubPaths` field set to `true`.
+ - **Note:** You can modify this file, but leave the `spec.server.cheWorkspaceClusterRole` field set to `eclipse-codewind` and the `spec.storage.preCreateSubPaths` field set to `true`.

 3. Use the following instructions to install Codewind on your Openshift or Kubernetes cluster: